fbpx

 Test every link to ensure that there are no broken ones among them.
 You need to check every script and form and run a spelling check to find out any possible typing mistakes.

 After testing the website for content, functionality, and design, upload the files to the server.
 Once you upload the files to the server, review and re-check your website.
-This ensures that all the files are correctly uploaded, and the website is working right before the official launch.
+This ensures that the website is working right before the official launch.

 7. Launch and Maintenance